AleenaSultan1/Simulation-Game/README.md

-# CSCI 205 - Software Engineering and Design
-Bucknell University
-Lewisburg, PA

-### Course Info
-- Instructor: Lily Romano
-- Semester: Spring 2025
-## Team 12
+## Team
 - Sebastian Stewart (Scrum Master)
 - Aleena Sultan (Product Owner)
 - Khanh Cao (Developer)
 - Radley Le (Developer)

 ## Project Information
 *205 Simulator* is a Java-based 2D simulation of the Dungeon Crawler game genre.
-The main goal in DANA 325 is for the player to cure Professor Lily - the final boss.
+The main goal in DANA 325 (our computer science classroom) is for the player to cure Professor Lily - the final boss.
 It comprises 2 parts:

 1. Level 1 allows the player to interact with sword objects and chest containers that require riddle-solving to